Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Discussion and Implication

-Challenges and opportunities coexist in current APPG development.
-Based on our observations and findings, we summarize some take-home messages for different roles in the APPG ecosystem.
+Challenges and opportunities coexist in the current APPG development.
+Based on our observations and study results, we summarize some findings for various roles or stakeholders in the APPG ecosystem.

 \textbf{App developers/APPG users}.
-While app developers may benefit from using APPGs to create privacy policies more efficiently, they should be aware of APPGs' limitations.
+While app developers may benefit from using APPGs to create privacy policies more efficiently, they should be aware of APPGs' latent limitations.
 As illustrated in Section~\ref{sec_APPG}, APPGs have different qualities.
-Some do not directly target specific regulations, such as GDPR and CCPA, and some do not recognise data practices, i.e., the declaration of personal information, permissions, and third-party services used in mobile apps.
-Moreover, generated privacy policies may not be reader-friendly.
-If users do not understand an app's privacy policy, this may affect their trust in the app.
-App developers should make sure the privacy policies they provide, either created by themselves, or generated by APPGs, are comprehensive and readable, especially when they intend to collect sensitive personal information, require dangerous device sensors permissions, or seek to comply with privacy regulations.
+Some do not directly target specific regulations, such as GDPR and CCPA, and some do not recognise data practices, i.e., the declaration of personal information, device permissions, and third-party services used in their mobile apps.
+Since app developers must make sure the privacy policies they provide are comprehensive, readable, and compliant, \underline{\textbf{it is very likely a trap}} if they do not select and use appropriate APPG with careful consideration.

 \textbf{APPG providers}.
-Our analysis suggests APPG providers should work on improving the recognised data use since the majority of APPGs on the market only provide a very limited scope of personal information and device sensor permissions.
-However, based on our market penetration analysis, we found that developers would rather use a simpler APPG (e.g., \#2) than a correct one.
-It is worthwhile to handle this trade-off in APPGs' designing process.
-Furthermore, our results indicate current user instructions are not helpful enough, thus, APPG providers should work to improve user instructions and provide intuitive UIs to guide users to correctly use tools.
+Our analysis suggests APPG providers should work on improving recognised data use, since the majority of APPGs on the market only provide a very limited scope of personal information and device permissions.
+The following two requirements are commonly neglected by the APPGs even though they claim to comply with CCPA: \textbf{a)} Special requirements for businesses buying, receiving, selling, or sharing personal information of 10,000,000 or more consumers in a calendar year [Regs \textsection{} 999.308(c)(8), 999.317(g)(1)], and \textbf{b)} For online notices, follow generally recognized industry standards [Regs \textsection{}999.308(a)(2)(d)].
+Based on our market penetration analysis, we found that developers would rather use a simpler APPG (e.g., \#2) than a correct one.
+It is worthwhile to consider this trade-off in the design and acquisition of APPGs.
+Our results indicate that current user instructions are not helpful enough; thus, APPG providers should work to improve user instructions and provide intuitive UIs to guide users to correctly use their tools.
+We have disclosed our observations and findings to APPG providers~\cite{our_repo}.